ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ###Inputs

-  * Grant
+  * List of grant service challenge bundle proofs containing:
-    * ID - ID as passed into the lockbox grant request
+    * ID - a challenge ID that the server generated which the client application will have to authorize
+    * Name - a human readable name for the service requesting the challenge
-    * expires - when the grant ID will expire from the system
+    * Image - a brandable image representing the service requesting the challenge
+    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
-  * List of namespace URLs granted to the grant ID
+    * List of namespace URLs granted to the grant challenge
+    * Signed by namespace grant service

 ### Returns

 ### Security Considerations

-If permission was not granted to the namespace then the namespaces array will not contain any newly requested grants (but will contain any previously granted namespaces, if any).

-Each time the grant ID is used, the expires window is extended longer.
-Thus the client only needs to rerequest permissions for namespaces for the grant ID to cause an extention of the expiry timeframe.
+The resulting proof bundles will only contain challenges that have been approved and only contain the namespaces that were approved for the challenge.

 ### Example